BR7RKR/picture-to-ascii/README.md

 ## How to Use
 1. Install a C compiler (you may need to change `CC` in the Makefile to your compiler).

+2. Install libjpeg-turbo (api version 3.1 is used here) and change path to the lib in the Makefile (if you have arm64 macos and you've installed everything from the homebrew change nothing)

-2. Open your terminal, navigate to the `src` folder, and run `make` (`make` exists by default on Linux and macOS, but not on Windows).
+3. Open your terminal, navigate to the `src` folder, and run `make` (`make` exists by default on Linux and macOS, but not on Windows).

-3. Run `./pictoascii -i path/to/picture -f output/file/path -p`.
+4. Run `./pictoascii -i path/to/picture -f output/file/path -p`.

-4. Check the result in any text editor or in the console.
+5. Check the result in any text editor or in the console.

 **Note:** It is better to use small images (~300x300px).
 Images with higher resolutions may be too large for the terminal or your text editor.
+If you want to save pictures in an image format it is safe to use any resolution.

 ## Tests
 There is a `tests` folder containing some tests that can be launched with the `.sh` file.
 You can use this file to test the program.